gramineproject/gramine/Documentation/performance.rst

 See also :ref:`perf` below for installing ``perf``.

-Enable statistics using ``sgx.enable_stats = true`` manifest option.
+Enable statistics using ``sgx.enable_stats = true`` manifest option (note that Gramine must be compiled with ``--buildtype=debug`` or ``--buildtype=debugoptimized`` for this option to work).
 Now your graminized application correctly reports performance counters.
 This is useful when using e.g. ``perf stat`` to collect performance statistics.
 This manifest option also forces Gramine to dump SGX-related information on each thread/process exit.
 Here is an example:

 ::